-The CCV staff faithfully stewards all initiatives toward the following expectations.
-Achieving these expectations within every initiative is how we best serve our students, faculty, staff, and partner faith communities and how we support Augsburg University live into its mission as an institution.
+The CCV staff faithfully stewards all initiatives toward the following values.
+These values showing up within every initiative is how we best serve our students, faculty, staff, and partner faith communities and how we support Augsburg University live into its mission as an institution.

 Transformative engagement between faith communities and Augsburg University